polytechnice-si/DEPRECATED-5A-SOA1/flows/README.md

   3. The flow listens to the following directory: `./camel/input` (create it if it does not exist)

 ## Step #5: Consuming Web Services from a Camel Flow

+We can now design the flow dedicated to the integration of the Tax Computation System, _i,e,_, the flow that will actually compute the amount of tax each tax payer present in the CSV file have to pay.

+The logic of the integration flow is the following:

+  1. Call the UUID generator (Restful service) to obtain an UUID associated to the current Person
+  2. Based on the income of this person:
+    * if the income is greater than 42,000Kr, use the `complex` computation method
+    * if the income is lesser than 42,000Kr and positive, use the `simple` computation method
+    * if the income is negative, identify an issue with this citizen (e.g., log it)
+  3. In parallel:
+    * Write the letter to be sent to the tax payer by snail mail
+    * trigger an integration flow that will store the amount of tax to be paid in the system